nyambati/servir/README.md

 - APP_NAME : Specifies the name of the application, used to name logs files, default `combined`
 - HTTPS : Specifies whether we should enforce https redirection default `false`.
 - PORT : Specifies the port to start server at.
 Default 4040
-- ROTATE_LOGS : Instructs to rotate logs, default true
+- ROTATE_LOGS : Instructs rotation of logs, default true

 ## Testing